cr4wb4r/dmx-controller/README.md

 The code is not that professional, but it works for me.
 Further details are listed in the separate branches of this repository.

+Please look at the second version.
+The first on has very little informations.